tomsonsgs/DGEDT-senti-master/README.md

 use the path and change the corresponding parameter in following files

-run generateGraph_spacy.py or generateGraph_stanford.py to generate adjacent file for all five datasets
+run generateGraph_spacy.py or generateGraph_stanford.py to generate adjacent matrix file for all five datasets

 run data_utils.py to generate pkl form of all five datasets